 All students are expected to comply with the Academic Rules and Policies for the Rome summer program, which will be distributed to enrolled students.
 Please note: The Rules and Policies of the sponsoring law schools may be updated prior to the commencement of the program.
 All enrolled students will be provided with and deemed to have read and understood the Rules and Policies.

-Each of the four courses offered will be assessed by written examination of approximately three hours each, or, alternatively, by take-home exam.
+Each of the four courses offered will be assessed by written examination of approximately three hours each, or, alternatively, by take-home examinations.
+Some courses may include graded components for presentations, papers, and other assignments.
 Letter grades will be assigned for each course, and grade reports and transcripts will be sent by the Registrar of Villanova University School of Law (for Villanova students and students from schools other than St. Thomas), or by the Registrar of the University of St. Thomas (for students from that school only), to each student or to the student’s school, at the direction of the student.
 Grades will also be available online.
 The release of grades is contingent upon the student's payment of all costs and fees that are due to the Program.

 Acceptance of any credit or grade for any course taken in the Program is subject to determination by the student’s home school.
 It is unlikely that participation in a foreign Summer Program may be used to accelerate graduation.
 Students interested in acceleration or in determining whether Rome grades will calculate into their GPAs should consult with their schools to review this issue.
 Grades for Villanova and St. Thomas students will be calculated into those students’ GPAs.